'We'll see what happens!' - Smiling Arteta responds as he's asked if Arsenal will try to sign Aguero | Goal.com

 'We'll see what happens!' - Smiling Arteta responds as he's asked if Arsenal will try to sign Aguero

-Arsenal manager Mikel Arteta has paid tribute to Manchester City striker Sergio Aguero following the news that he is to leave the Premier League giants this summer - but was coy on whether he would like to sign the Argentine.
+Arsenal manager Mikel Arteta has paid tribute to Manchester City striker Sergio Aguero following the news that he is to leave the Premier League giants this summer - but gave little away when asked if he'd like to sign the Argentine.

-Arteta worked closely with Aguero at Etihad Stadium during his time as No 2 to City manager Pep Guardiola, before moving to Arsenal to take on the head coach role.
+Arteta worked closely with Aguero at the Etihad Stadium during his time as No.2 to City boss Pep Guardiola, before moving to Arsenal to take on the head coach role.

-Aguero will be available on a free transfer at the end of this season, but Arteta played down a potential move for the 32-year-old, although he was fulsome in his praise of the striker's character.
+Aguero will be available on a free transfer at the end of this season, but Arteta played down a potential move for the 32-year-old, answering "we'll see" when asked if he'll be making a phone call to enquire.

 What did Arteta say?